zmiguel2011/PFL-TP1/README.md

 #### Game Display

-The game has a rectangular board that is printed before every player move, and when the player is prompted to place an captured piece.
-The board is represented using a `Size`x`Size` grid, when `Size` has been previously chosen by the Player.
+The game has a square board that is printed before every player move, and when the player is prompted to place a captured piece.
+The board is represented using a `Size`x`Size` grid, which  has been previously chosen by the user.

   Example Board:
   ![example-board](image.png)